Bouhm/imdb-list/README.md

 ## Running the App

 This app compares the rendering performance between a React class-based app and a hooks app.
-The two different implementations are in `class-src` and `hooks-src` respectively, and can be run separately.
+The two different implementations are in `src/classes` and `src/hooks` respectively, and can be run simultaneously.

 ### Classes Implementation